tfrce/project-megaphone/README.md

 We've spent countless hours organizing buses to transport people from nearby cities, assembled a great lineup of speakers, and filed the relevant permits.

-**If you own a website, no matter how big or small, we need your help to get the word out**.
+**If you own a website, no matter how big or small, we need your help to get the word out and make the rally a success**.

 Government surveillance is a grave challenge to privacy of the Internet, and threatens our ability to communicate and conduct transactions privately online.
 If you want surveillance to stop, join us.